iltommi/qdb-documentation/source/api/rest.rst

 ~~~~~~~~~

 The below query will fetch the minimum value in "open" column from timeseries "ts".
 We currently support two types of date format, namely js (javascript) and native (qdb format).
-js date format returns a date time object with millisecond precision whereas the native date format returns with nanonsecond precision.
+js date format returns a date time object with millisecond precision whereas the native date format returns with nanosecond precision.
 By default, we return the native date_time format.

 .. tabs::